contactandyc/another-c-library/1_getting_started.md

 # A quick word about licensing

-Throughout this book, the following notice at the top of most of the files.
+Throughout this book, the following notice will appear at the top of most of the files.

 Copyright 2019 Andy Curtis